SiyuanHuang95/SUG/README.md

 ### Docker Environment
 1. Ensure that you have installed Docker, NVIDIA-Container toolkit
-2. Export data env variable, which will let the docker have the volume attach to the data folder.
+2. Export data and log (optional) env variable, which will let the docker have the volume attach to the data and log folder.

 ```
     export DATA=/hdd1/huangsiyuan/PointDA_data/
+    export LOG=/hdd1/huangsiyuan/logs/
 ```
-3. To let the docker have the GPU access:
+3. To let the docker have the GPU access, make nvidia the default runtime in /etc/docker/daemon.json:
 ```
 {
     "runtimes": {